 - Motor Vehicle Accidents – Motor vehicle crashes are the leading cause of spinal cord injury in the United States.
 Traffic accidents account for 20 percent of traumatic brain injury cases and half of all spinal cord injury cases.

 - Fall Accidents – Falls are the leading cause of traumatic brain injury (28 percent), according to the CDC, and account for 20 percent of spinal cord injury cases.
+Often, these accidents are due to the negligence of a property owner.

 - Striking or Being Struck by an Object – Sport collisions, falling objects, and the like cause 19 percent of TBI cases in America and 14 percent of SCI cases.